kodecocodes/i9t/contacts/contacts.markdown

 This method presents an alert to the user saying that the app cannot save the contact.
 The first UIAlertAction opens the Settings app using the `UIApplicationOpenSettingsURLString` key.

-> **Note**: This method is wrapped in a `dispatch_async` block to make sure that the code is executed on the main thread.
-UIKit is not thread safe, and to make sure the alert behaves properly, you have to make sure to present the alert on the main thread.
+> **Note**: The request access completion block is executed on "an arbitrary queue", so this method is wrapped in a `dispatch_async` block to make sure that the UI code is executed on the main thread.
+The documentation recommends that you do any work you need to with the contacts store on the handler thread, then dispatch to the main thread for UI changes.

 Go back into the `requestAccessForEntityType(:completion:)` completion handler and add the following code: